MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/voice-recognition.md

 ## Review Intelligent Speaker requirements

 An Intelligent Speaker includes a special seven-microphone array.
-The speaker uses voice profile information to identify voices of up to 10 people in meeting rooms.
+The system uses voice profile information to identify voices of up to 10 people in meeting rooms.

 The following items are Intelligent Speaker requirements:

-- The customer tenant must be located in the U.S.(North America).<sup>1</sup>
+- The customer tenant must be located in the U.S. (North America).<sup>1</sup>
 - The meeting room should have a maximum of 10 people present in person.
 - The meeting room has an upload link of minimum 7 Mbps.